- Animal Kingdom

 Mickey's Table - II

 Princess Tea Party

-Walt Disney World is, naturally, a very child-friendly place and you will find that children are welcome at most of the restaurants at the resort, particularly if they are well behaved.
+Walt Disney World is, naturally, a very child-friendly place and you will find that children are welcome at all of the restaurants with one exception - Victoria and Alberts.

 MAGIC KINGDOM - Magic Kingdom Menus Click Here

 Pecos Bill Tall Tale Inn and Cafe - This large fast-food spot is located in Frontierland, very close to Splash Mountain.
-It offers Burgers, hot dogs and other standard fast-food fare.
+It offers Burgers, tacos and other standard fast-food fare.

 Liberty Tree Tavern -Dinner is served family style and special kid-friendly items like macaroni and cheese are offered.

-Sunshine Seasons - This food-court style dining area, located in the Land pavilion in Future World, totally redone May 2005.
-Features an open kitchen, five new stations and a centralized cashier (think Pepper Market or All Stars/Pop Century Food Court).
+Sunshine Seasons - This food-court style dining area, located in the Land pavilion in Future World, is open from 9am - 9pm!
+Features an open kitchen, five stations and a centralized cashier (think Pepper Market or All Stars/Pop Century Food Court).
 The wood-fired grill features rotisserie items including Ancho-rubbed beef, Moroccan chicken and grilled Atlantic salmon.
 The Soup and Salad station features the freshest herbs and vegetables from The Land greenhouse.
 The Asian Wok Shop offers noodle bowls and stir fry including a Mongolian barbecue and wok station.
 Each station offers vegetarian and children's items as well as grab-and-go foods.